AlexLav3/philo/README.md

 ## ⏳ Philosophers

 This project is a simulation of the classic Dining Philosophers problem, a concurrency challenge.
-Each philosopher is a thread and must follow rules around eating, thinking, and not dying.
+Each philosopher is a thread and must follow rules around eating, thinking, sleeping, and not dying.

 ## 🔧 Project Details